 University Trustee Ira M. Lubert has named The Sidney and Ethal Lubert Plaza in honor of his parents.
 His mother is 'proud, happy, and excited” about the honor, but Lubert thinks his late father would be 'overwhelmed; he was a pretty shy guy.'
 Lubert made this important gift 'because of the care my mother has been receiving at Jefferson, the quality of caring, and the professionalism of the whole staff.
 We are satisfied with and appreciative of every aspect of care.

 'Jefferson is unique,' Lubert continues, 'because of the combination of the people.
 From the bottom up and top down, all share a caring and positive attitude.
 [President] Barchi’s leadership has brought excitement to Jefferson that you can see in the growth of the campus.
 I’ve had the privilege of working with very dedicated board members, and they care about making Jefferson a better place for Philadelphia and the region.

 'I think Jefferson will continue to grow and be a healthcare leader in the region.
-Researchers will make new discoveries; the medical school will continue to prosper and send ambassadors out in the field.
+Researchers will make new discoveries; the medical College will continue to prosper and send ambassadors out in the field.
 The future is very bright.'